 SRPT EQUITY ALERT: ROSEN, A HIGHLY RECOGNIZED LAW FIRM, Encourages Sarepta Therapeutics, Inc. Investors to Inquire About Securities Class Action Investigation – SRPT

-WHY: Rosen Law Firm, a global investor rights law firm, announces that it is investigating potential securities claims on behalf of shareholders of Sarepta Therapeutics, Inc. (NASDAQ: SRPT) resulting from allegations that Sarepta may have issued materially misleading business information to the investing public.
+WHY: Rosen Law Firm, a global investor rights law firm, announces that it is investigating potential securities claims on behalf of shareholders of Sarepta Therapeutics, Inc. SRPT resulting from allegations that Sarepta may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Sarepta securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.